jeff-ewers/replica/README.md

 ![replica](https://github.com/user-attachments/assets/27c69af6-9c8a-4377-83f8-62ba5303bfb0)

-3. Create a new project and upload your data files, as existing projects are not designed for portability (Required filetypes are CSV of summary counts for RNA-Seq gene expression, FASTA for protein sequences).
+3. Create a new project and select your data files, as existing projects are not designed for portability

+Required filetypes are as follows:
+Gene expression / GSEA: CSV of raw counts
+Protein prediction: FASTA

+In order to be correctly parsed, sample column names should be of the following form:
+Ctr_S1 for Control sample #1
+XX_S1 for experimental group 'XX' sample #1

+Although multiple datafiles can be selected, at this time, due to deployment constraints, only the first datafile will be analyzed per analysis

 4. Select the desired analysis type (DESeq2, DESeq2/GSEA, or Protein Prediction).
 5. Configure analysis parameters and run the analysis.